 - Add Tomato Paste - Add the tomato paste and cook until brick red while stirring to combine.
 Add a little bit of the broth to deglaze the pan and stir to combine (scrape any bits from the bottom).

-- Simmer – Add the remaining ingredients (minus the corn, edamame, lime juice, and cilantro).
+- Simmer - Add the remaining ingredients (minus the corn, edamame, lime juice, and cilantro).
+Adjust the amount of broth based on your preference - thinner chili vs thicker.
 Stir to combine, bring to a simmer, and lower the heat to keep it at a simmer.
 Simmer for 30 minutes, covered.

 - Add Edamame and Corn - Stir in the shelled edamame and corn and simmer again, this time uncovered, for about 20 minutes.